zunzureal/car_license_template_reader_using_machine_learning/README.md

 4. **Optical Character Recognition (OCR)**
    Using a pretrained TrOCR (Transformer-based OCR) model fine-tuned for Thai characters and digits to read each segmented character from the license plate.

-5. **Text Cleaning and Filtering**
-   Filtering the recognized text to retain only Thai characters and digits, removing duplicates and noise for a clean and accurate license plate string.

 ---